rupeshtiwari/rupeshtiwari.github.io/_posts/2021-11-20-what-is-azure-network-watcher.md

 ---
-title: Visualize Azure Monitor Logs and Metrics
+title: What is Azure Network Watcher
-date: 2021-09-11 00:00 +0000
+date: 2021-11-20 00:00 +0000
-description: Learn how to visualize your Azure log and metrics, create workbooks and your personalized dashboard on Azure Portal.
+description: This is a monitoring service with lots of other important services for network
 author_profile: true
 published: true
 read_time: true